 Nunavut Post is circulated across Nunavut through an arrangement with Arctic Co-operatives.
-Nunatsiaq News boasts the largest Nunavut circulation of any online news and is available in every Nunavut community.
+Nunavut Post boasts the second largest Nunavut circulation of any online news and is available in every Nunavut community.

 In Northern Quebec (Nunavik) a similar arrangement with the Fédération des cooperatives du Nouveau-Quebec ensures that all 14 Nunavik communities receive their newspapers.

 Nunavut Post is available FREE online in Iqaluit, Nunavut at Arctic Ventures.